EternityForest/hardlinep2p/README.md

 ## How it works.
-Computer B can discover the address of computer A if it is on the same network, otherwise it will fall back to using a public OpenDHT proxy(Still waiting to hear about the official ToS for this proxy).
+Computer B can discover the address of computer A if it is on the same network, otherwise it will fall back to using a public OpenDHT proxy that I am hosting(If you run one, let me know, I'd love to add some redundancy!)

 If computer B has ever successfully connected to that service before, it will remember the addresses and try those, even if ther DHT proxy is down.
 Even if the initial connection was via LAN, computer A will tell B where to find it on the WAN later.

 Computer A can provide multiple prioritized WAN addresses.
 If it is conected to the Yggdrasil mesh, it will provide that address in the list, after the normal WAN address, so you should be able to connect even without the internet on isolated meshnets.

 Computer A uses the native DHT, and does not rely on a proxy.

 ### Using It